-See quit, exit on page 2-136.
+See quit, exit on page 2-143.

-2.3.34 file, symbol-file
+2.3.36 file, symbol-file

 This command loads debug information from an image into the debugger and records the entry point address for future use by the run and start commands.
 Subsequent use of the file command discards existing information before loading the new debug information.
+The debug information is loaded when required by the debugger.

 If you want to append debug information instead of replacing it, you can use the add-symbol-file command.